timli421/rcos-status-updates/Week_02.md

  ## This Week's Plan

- > This week we are going to build the website and origanize the code.
+ > This week we are going to build the website and organize the code.

  ## Anything Blocking?

- > No.
+ > No. Since the exam week is over, I will have more time to work on the project.